 Open up a node

 Opening up a node can be a double edge blade.
-It can be profitable or it can be a huge waste of time with money locked up.
+It can be profitable, or it can be a massive waste of time with money locked up.

 In most cases, it requires you to set up a dedicated application and lock up some cryptocurrency.
-However, if you want to set up a node for one of the proof of stake coins, take into consideration the structure of their incentivizing layer.
+However, if you want to set up a node for one of the proof of stake coins, consider the structure of their incentivizing layer.

-If nodes are based solely on the size of the stake, your chances of actually getting to create a block are very low.
+If nodes are based solely on the stake’s size, your chances of actually getting to create a block are very low.
 So, a coin age mechanism that prevents the same users from creating blocks consecutively will improve your chances.